 Beach by FIVE

-FIVE Beach is on the stretch of sand that belongs to FIVE Palm Jumeirah.
+Beach by FIVE is on the stretch of sand that belongs to FIVE Palm Jumeirah.
 Here, you’ll find some super comfortable white sun loungers and distinctive orange towels.
 There’s an infinity pool right there on the beach for you to dip in and out of when you need to cool down, and even some hot tubs built into the sand, if you’re really going for it.
 There’s usually music playing all day, making for the ultimate beach day vibes.